komodorio/docs/docs/Learn/Playbook.md

 10. Name the workflow and click _Activate Workflow_

+## How to Pause a Workflow

+1: TODO

+## How to Edit a Workflow

+1: TODO

 ## How to Remove a Workflow

-1: Select the workflow you want to delete

-## How to Remove a Workflow

-1: Select the workflow you want to delete

-## How to delete a Workflow

-1: Select the workflow you want to delete

-## Prerequisites for Workflows

-**Agent version** - 0.1.72 and above we recommended running the latest version.
-See how to update the agent [here](https://docs.komodor.com/Learn/Komodor-Agent.html#updating-the-agent).

-**Please note**: Recently the ClusterRole was updated with metric-server related permissions and might require an update for customers already running agent version 0.1.72.
+1: TODO

+# Delete before publishing
+Editor notes: need screenshots throughout